Heritage (2011, 56.58/66.39) ****½/TTTT (TTTT½)

 Well, who'd'ha thunk it?
-After years of sample use (see below), Opeth have done the reverse of most bands and sourced a real Mellotron (a MkVI in this case) for their latest opus, 2011's Heritage.
+After years of sample use (see below), Opeth have done the reverse of most bands and sourced a real Mellotron (a MkVI in this case) for 2011's Heritage.
 Their first release after a three-year gap, the album finally breaks the mould and loses the last traces of the band's metallic past.
 That isn't to say it lacks heaviosity - it gets quite crunchy in places - but it's more progressive hard rock than metal, particularly on the vocal front, Mikael Åkerfeldt's 'cookie monster' finally consigned to oblivion, hopefully for good.
 Stylistically, the opening title track is an ostensibly 'classical' piano solo with the occasional jazzy touch to keep us on our toes, while we get touches of Rush in I Feel The Dark, choppy Clavinet work on Nepenthe and Crimsonesque riffery on several tracks, amongst other progressive tropes.
 Highlight?
 Possibly instrumental closer Marrow Of The Earth, a beautiful clean electric/acoustic guitar duet, although there isn't actually a bad track on the album, the two bonus tracks on the limited CD/DVD set included.

 Now, just in case anyone's not convinced that this should be in this section, here are a few pics screenshotted (?!
 Screenshat??!) from the 'making of' DVD that comes with the deluxe version of the album.

 Argue with that and stay fashionable.
 As you can see (if you're looking closely enough), Åkerfeldt and Per Wiberg play a Swedish MkVI Mellotron, in Wiberg's last appearance with the band; the head falling from the tree on the rather naff sleeve is his.
-We get strings and flutes (and choir?) on The Devil's Orchard, flute, strings and raucous brass on I Feel The Dark, what sounds like distant oboes and obvious strings on Häxprocess, strings and flutes on The Lines In My Hand, with a major flute part a couple of minutes in, with a similar moment in Folklore, plus more strings and choirs.
+We get strings and flutes (and choir?) on The Devil's Orchard, flute, strings and raucous brass on I Feel The Dark, what sounds like distant oboes and obvious strings on Häxprocess, strings and flutes on The Lines In My Hand, a major flute part a couple of minutes in, with a similar moment in Folklore, plus more strings and choirs.
 On the bonus tracks, Pyre is stuffed with flutes, with strings all over the gorgeous Face In The Snow.
 All in all, then, slightly duff sleeve aside, congratulations, gentlemen: a triumph.

 More from Jim Rigberg.
 Jim originally wrote this review while we were under the impression the Mellotron was real; his amendments are italicised.